 Functional Assays Working Group

-Purpose: Share approaches to the characterization of functional consequences of risk variants and identify specific gene targets (e.g., regulatory) and how they interact.
+The purpose of this working group was to share approaches to the characterization of functional consequences of risk variants and to identify specific gene targets (e.g., regulatory) and how they interact.